Hematopoietic stem cell transplantation

 An important issue with respect to the future of therapy for cerebral ALD and specifically HSCT is the challenge of treating boys with advanced stage disease.
 In order to more effectively treat boys with advanced stage cerebral disease (i.e., MRI severity score ≥9) prior to HSCT it is imperative to address the following issues: (1) develop a method to accurately assess cerebral disease velocity; (2) explore further the use of N-acetyl cysteine; (3) evaluate the use of reduced intensity HSCT conditioning regimens, (4) investigate combination therapies including alternative or complementary stem cells such as neural stem cells; (5) develop and implement more effective ways to rapidly halt the inflammatory demyelination, repair damaged myelin, and restore lost functionality.

-In light of the generally excellent to outstanding survival and functional outcomes observed after HSCT in boys with early stage cerebral disease (i.e., MRI severity score <9 and particularly ≤3), it would be highly advantageous to develop and implement newborn screening for ALD.
-Furthermore, it would be highly beneficial and of extreme importance to identify marker(s) that predict which boys with ALD are destined to develop childhood cerebral disease and therefore will require HSCT.
+The generally excellent to outstanding survival and functional outcomes observed after HSCT in boys with early stage cerebral disease (i.e., MRI severity score <9 and particularly ≤3) laid the foundation to implement newborn screening for adrenoleukodystrophy (see Newborn Screening).
+Furthermore, it would be highly beneficial and of extreme importance to identify marker(s) that predict which boys with adrenoleukodystrophy are destined to develop cerebral ALD and therefore will require HSCT.

-It is important to note that currently there is no indication for use of HSCT in men with AMN or for women with ALD either with or without symptoms.
+It is important to note that currently there is no indication for use of HSCT in adult male or female patients with the spinal cord form, either with or without symptoms.